Tips, tricks, and tools to help you get out there and clean like a member of the 4ocean crew!

 Before the cleanup

-Choose a safe waterway with lots of trash; areas with lots of traffic, parties, bonfires, and events are often the dirtiest.
-Invite friends and family to make it fun and increase your impact (if it’s safe to do so).
+• Choose a safe waterway with lots of trash; areas with lots of foot traffic, parties, bonfires, and events are often the dirtiest

 During the cleanup

 • Dress for the weather / environment and wear thick gloves, a hat, lots of reef-safe sunscreen, and comfy, close-toed shoes to prevent heat exhaustion and injuries

-Take pictures of the area before you clean, while you clean, and when you’re done cleaning to document your progress and share on social media later
+• Take pictures of the area you plan to clean before, during and after so you can track your progress and share on social media later to help raise awareness.

-If you’re with a group, set a time and place where everyone should meet back up and have everyone set an alarm on their phone; have a plan for what you’ll do if someone misses the rendezvous and can’t be reached on their phone
+• If you’re with a group, set a time and place where everyone should meet back up and have everyone set an alarm on their phone; have a plan for what you’ll do if someone misses the rendezvous and can’t be reached on their phone

 After the cleanup

-Do a final cleanup of your sorting area and pick up anything that got loose; you don’t want to leave any trash behind
+• Do a final cleanup of your sorting area and pick up anything that got loose; you don’t want to leave any trash behind

 Always check local guidelines before you clean

 Make sure you’re allowed to access the area you plan to clean ahead of time.
-In some areas, parks or beach access may be restricted at this time.
-Once the COVID crisis is alleviated, organizing larger cleanups (like a 4ocean Community Cleanup) will generally require a lot more promotion as well as approval from the city or county where you plan to host it.
+Some parks and beaches may restrict access at certain times or for certain events.
+Larger cleanups (like a 4ocean Community Cleanup) generally require a lot more promotion as well as approval from the city or county where you plan to host it.
 Contact your municipality for details if you plan to host a community cleanup event.